mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-02-christianna-p-portrait.md

 ---
-layout: work
+layout: media
 title: "The color of gravy"
-description: "PaperFaces portrait of Christianna P. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Christianna P. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-christianna-p-lg.jpg
   thumb: paperfaces-christianna-p-150.jpg